vekp/3d-printing/README.md

 In times like these, I look at Tiana and I realise that she understands better than I do, the futility of finding someone to blame for your problems.
 I see the way she has taken those opportunities that have arisen from her setbacks.
 I see the pride in her face as she brings her violin to the living room to show us how much better she’s getting at the new song she’s learning.
 I see the pure effort she puts into her exercises, willing those stubborn fingers to open a fraction wider.
 And I hear her laugh as she recounts the antics of her group of high school friends.

 I wonder if she will end up making music that will change the world, and I realise that she already has.
 I know I am not the only one she has inspired to help create a brighter future.

-I realise how extremely fortunate I am to be part of her story.
+I realise how fortunate I am to be part of her story.

+I hope you can find some inspiration in this story too.
+Are you facing challenges that are holding you back from achieving your goals?
+Perhaps a solution already exists, like some foam tubing or an EaZyHold grip aid.
+If not, can you imagine a solution yourself?
+Can you learn the skills and access the right equipment to make your idea a reality, or will you reach out to the community, share your story, and find out what kind of support is available?

+Not everyone is lucky enough to have access to the resources I have had, but maker tech like 3D printers is quickly becoming cheaper, easier to use and more accessible.
+On demand 3D printing services are also able to manufacture your designs within hours.

+Learning to design and 3D print Tiana's violin modifications has made a huge difference to our lives and empowered us to continue to follow our dreams.

 # Acknowledgements